gridbugs/hackmd-posts/ocaml-lsp-learning.md

-All the docs for OCaml-LSP and the editor service [Merlin](https://ocaml.github.io/merlin/), which it uses internally, express pretty clearly that they work best _with_ Dune but can still be used without Dune with _some configuration_.
+All the docs for OCaml-LSP and the editor service [Merlin](https://ocaml.github.io/merlin/), which it uses internally, express pretty clearly that they work best with Dune but can still be used without Dune with some configuration.
 My project did of course technically still use Dune, but you wouldn't have known it by looking at its source code.
 It would be more accurate to say that the script that generated the temporary Dune project was my project's build system rather than Dune itself.
-This meant that, according to the docs, OCaml-LSP and Merlin should have worked for my project after some configurations were made.
+Thus it took some manual configuration to get OCaml-LSP and Merlin to work in my project.

-I decided to explore what these configurations would look like.
+I decided to explore what these configurations would look like with barely any knowledge of how either OCaml-LSP or Merlin worked at the outset.

 ## First Steps

-As as sanity check, the first thing I tried was running my script to generate a Dune project, building that project, and then testing OCaml-LSP by editing the copies of the source files in the generated project.
+As a sanity check, the first thing I tried was running my script to generate a Dune project, building that project, and then testing OCaml-LSP by editing the copies of the source files in the generated project.
 Here everything worked as I expected, for example I could jump to the definition of a function from an